 But what do we mean by consumer insights, exactly?

-As we covered in our dedicated guide, a consumer insight is when a business gains an understanding of how their audience thinks and feels.
+As we covered in our dedicated guide on finding consumer insights on social media, a consumer insight is when a business gains an understanding of how their audience think and feel.
 Analyzing human behaviors gives companies a better understanding of what their customers are looking for.

 Consumer insights could tell McDonald’s how to market the McVegan.
 Source: Independent